AshleyTyrer/Hierarchical_Bayesian_Model/README.md

 # Hierarchical Bayesian Model
-This repository contains two versions of a Hierarchical Bayesian Model.
-Version 1 estimates polynomial trial-by-trial alpha parameter values.
-Version 2 estimates sigmoidal trial-by-trial alpha values.

-## Main Model
+A Hierarchical Bayesian Model containing a trial-by-trial learning update parameter, alpha.
+Alpha can take the form of a polynomial (HBM_main_sims_polynomial.py) or sigmoid (HBM_main_sims_sigmoid.py).

-Contains the main scripts for running both versions of the model, and a class which defines the maximum a posteriori model.
+MaximumAPosterioriModel.py contains the model, which encodes observations and latent random variables, and the guide, which defines the variational distribution.

-## Data Loading, Plotting, Saving
-Contains classes which load data, plot model results and save parameter estimates.
+SetParameters.py contains the set of regression equations for calculation of parameter estimates that evolve stochastically from trial to trial.